Gretsch G2215-P90 Streamliner Junior Jet Club Review & Prices

 Hand Size Comfortability

-After taking into account the neck profile, scale size, fretboard radius, and nut width, we can conclude that the Gretsch G2215-P90 Streamliner Junior Jet Club's construction favors people with relatively small hands.
+After taking into account the neck profile, scale size, fretboard radius, and nut width, we can conclude that the Gretsch G2215-P90 Streamliner Junior Jet Club's construction is balanced for most hand sizes.

 Nevertheless, this comes down in the end to personal preference.
 Make sure you test this guitar—or another one with similar characteristics—before buying.